hanyki/Traveler-Info-GeoServices-REST/README.md

 This project is just getting started.
 When completed this web service will simulate an ArcGIS Server Map Service REST endpoint.

 ## Issues ##
-* Camera service "works" in that it generates a response, but the response is missing data and not formatted correctly.
+* Camera service "works" in that it generates a response, but the response is missing data.
+* Need to eliminate "__type" properties from response.

 ## Links ##